-The long-abandoned building reveals a forgotten past; this is ‘The Western Company’, a private enterprise used as a cover for cooperation between the CIA and the Kuomintang (KMT) government of Chiang Kai-Shek in the Korean War era (from 1951 to 1955).
-It was a base for collecting intelligence on the People’s Liberation Army, as well as the place where the guerilla warfare along China’s southeast coast was organized.
+The long-abandoned building reveals a forgotten past.
+This was once “The Western Company 西方公司,” a private enterprise used as a covert base for the U.S. government’s Central Intelligence Agency (CIA) and the Kuomintang (KMT) government of Chiang Kai-shek during the Korean War from 1951 to 1955.
+It served as a station for collecting intelligence on China’s People’s Liberation Army (PLA), and for planning guerilla warfare along China’s southeast coast.

-Beijing's First Stop for Expediting 'Unification'
+Beijing’s First Base Towards ‘Unification’

 But Kinmen serves as a springboard for China’s ambitions toward Taiwan in another aspect.

-Since the heightening of cross-strait tensions following President Tsai Ing-Wen’s election in 2016, Chinese officials have come to Taiwan on business, agricultural, and religious exchanges in various unofficial capacities through Kinmen and its loose border.
-“The number of Chinese officials coming to Taiwan has not lessened; it’s just that ‘Taiwan work’ has gone underground,” remarked Weng.
+Since the heightening of cross-strait tensions following the election victory of the independence leaning Taiwanese President Tsai Ing-Wen in 2016, Chinese officials have come to Taiwan on business, agricultural, and religious exchanges in various unofficial capacities through its porous border with Kinmen, which means “Golden Door” in Chinese.

-On the ground in Kinmen, we found that a prolonged project propaganda of ‘One country, two systems’ had already begun to take shape in early 2018 in Kinmen.
-Moreover, it is being conducted on multiple fronts, using Taiwanese businesspeople as proxies.
+On the ground in Kinmen, we found that a prolonged propaganda project to promote "one country, two systems" had already begun to take shape in early 2018.
+Moreover, it is being conducted on multiple fronts using Taiwanese businesspeople as proxies.

 The FPGP became Kinmen’s second-largest party in less than a year.

-“My thoughts are, why not let Fujian province handle Kinmen’s development, and let the Taiwanese public see the benefits of ‘unification’?” remarked Chen Po-kuang during an exclusive interview in July.
-Unable to provide further policy details, such as what would happen to Kinmen’s administrative jurisdiction under Fujian province’s governance, or whether elections would still be held, Chen simply kept reiterating the phrase, “Anyway, Kinmen needs peaceful development.”
+“My thoughts are, why not let Fujian province handle Kinmen’s development, and let the Taiwanese public see the benefits of ‘unification?'" said Chen during an exclusive interview in July 2019.
+Unable to provide further policy details, such as what would happen to Kinmen’s administrative jurisdiction under Fujian’s governance, or whether elections would still be held, Chen kept reiterating the phrase: “Kinmen needs peaceful development.”

-Although the party’s plans to push a referendum failed, its organizational work has never stopped; the FPGP is still deepening its hold on the local grassroots.
+Although the party’s plans to push a referendum failed, its organizational work hasn’t stopped and the FPGP is still deepening its hold at the grassroots level.

-“Growing up in democratic Taiwan, of course I want to continue living in freedom and democracy,” said Chen. “ But the best way to peacefully maintain our lifestyle and also take part in China’s development opportunities is the ‘One Country, Two systems Taiwan Version’.”
+“Growing up in democratic Taiwan, of course I want to continue living in freedom and democracy,” said Chen. “ But the best way to peacefully maintain our lifestyle and also take part in China’s development opportunities is the ‘one country, two systems Taiwan version.'"

-One source involved with CUPP said, “Everyone’s main orientation is actually same.”
-To promote Kinmen as a ‘One country, two systems’ showcase for Taiwan, they added, and let Taiwanese people know that Kinmen is doing well because of China’s protection.
-CUPP’s approach is to change its image and win over support from all levels of Kinmen society, while the For Public Good Party (FPGP) started out by directly absorbing local operatives.
+“Everyone’s main orientation is actually the same,” the source in the CUPP said, to promote Kinmen as a ‘one country, two systems’ showcase for Taiwan and let Taiwanese people know that Kinmen is doing well because of China’s protection.
+The CUPP’s approach is to change its image and win over support from all levels of Kinmen society, while the 'For Public Good Party' started out by directly absorbing local operatives.